 We're always looking for ways to save some green when we head to the theme parks, and Disneyland is no exception.
 Over the years, we've picked up a tip or two that yield big savings when you're trying to stretch every dollar for that dream vacation or even a visit if you are a local.
 With the cost of tickets rising every year, every little bit of savings helps.
 And today, we're passing on our knowledge to you!
-We're sharing our top tips for how to save money at Disneyland.
+We're sharing our top tips for how to save money at Disneyland, including the cheapest days to visit Disneyland. and how to save money on food at Disneyland.

 How to Save Money at Disneyland